 October: 6:54 p.m.

-While Bat Conservation International no longer operates a bat hotline, the group does provide a daily estimate of viewing times for the bats in Austin, Texas on its website.
+Bat Conservation International provides a daily estimate of viewing times for the bats in Austin on its website.

 Since the bat bridge is located along the southern border of downtown Austin, the options for post-bat activities are nearly endless.
 The 2nd Street Shopping District, which is also packed with bars and restaurants, is within easy walking distance.
 Threadgill’s World Headquarters is about a block south of the bridge.
 In addition to serving up fine Southern comfort food, the restaurant presents live music nightly.
 If you’re interested in a refreshing nighttime swim, Barton Springs is less than a mile down the road.

 While the Congress bat bridge is home to 1.5 million bats, Bracken Cave near San Antonio has a whopping 15 million, making it the largest known bat colony in the world.
 The cave is on private property, and the bat viewing is managed by Bat Conservation International (BCI).
 This means you’ll have to do a bit more planning to view this bat spectacle.
 To attend a viewing, you have to become a member of BCI and sign up for one of the group’s member nights to view the bats.
 Once you’ve seen a black tornado of bats spiraling skyward out of the ground, you won’t regret supporting the vital work of BCI.